mikkelbu/reading-list/README.md

 The last couple of years and which I can remember.
 The years might also be wrong :).

 ## 2024
+* "We Have No Idea - A Guide to the Unknown Universe" by Jorge Cham and Daniel Whiteson
+* "1984" by George Orwell
+* "Children of Dune" by Frank Herbert
 * "Dune Messiah" by Frank Herbert
 * "Dune 50th Anniversary Edition" by Frank Herbert
 * "Vølvens vej - Misteltenen" by Anne-Marie Vedsø Olesen